Hugo Vandermersch

-Hugo Vandermersch (born 5 May 1999) is a French professional footballer who plays as a right back for the club SM Caen.
+Hugo Vandermersch (born 5 May 1999) is a French professional footballer who plays as a right back for Swiss club FC St. Gallen.

 Career

 On 23 July 2019, Vandermersch signed his first professional contract with Stade Malherbe Caen.
 Vandermersch made his professional debut with Caen in a 1–1 Ligue 2 tie with Niort on 23 August 2019.

+On 1 September 2023, Vandermersch joined SV Elversberg in German 2.
+Bundesliga on loan.